Dear Members of Congress,

 - Forty-three states count Canada and/or Mexico as their first or second export market and all but one state count Canada or Mexico as a top three trading partner.
-Trade with Canada and Mexico supports nearly 12 million American jobs, and ratification of USMCA will lead to the creation of 176,000 new American jobs according to the International Trade Commission (ITC) analysis released just last month.
+Trade with Canada and Mexico supports nearly 12 million American jobs, and ratification of USMCA will lead to the creation of 176,000 new American jobs according to the International Trade Commission (ITC) analysis released earlier this year.

 - NAFTA led to a quadrupling of trade to $1.3 trillion with our North American partners which currently buy more than one-third of US merchandise exports.

 According to the ITC study, all industry sectors will benefit from USMCA ratification.
 Manufacturing would experience “the largest percentage gains in output” and the services sector would have “the largest gains in output and employment” in absolute terms.
 Companies of all sizes would reap the rewards of the new digital services provisions, however small to medium-sized enterprises which rely heavily on digital trade to sell their products globally will benefit disproportionately.
 Digital trade accounts for $1.3 trillion toward US GDP and supports more than five million high-paying American jobs.

 USMCA will stand out as the only trade framework to which the United States is a party that contains a digital chapter.
 The Agreement’s IP chapter is widely regarded as containing the highest standard IP provisions of any trade framework in existence today and will inform future free trade agreements for years to come.